nonatomiclabs/multistereo/README.md

 The transfer function in itself is described in another file: `binauralize.h/.c`

 For now, only the main and callback functions are established.
-The `binauralize` function is prototyped and will be based on "brute convolution", but may be based on FFT once a first working version will be producedgit.
+The `binauralize` function is based on FFT.

 ## Contributing

 Any help is welcome to improve this project.

-The project is firstly aimed to work with 5.1 sound signals and with "brute" convolution.
+The project is firstly aimed to work with 5.1 sound signals.
 Different upgrades may include:

+* auto-truncate impulse responses to the buffer size
 * support for more multichannel sound formats (up to 22.2)
-* convolution by FFT or block convolution algorithms to increase performances

 ## License